Traveling with your skincare routine in a carry on takes planning, but it’s possible. Plan ahead and make some compromises.

 Because you’ll have limited space, you won’t be able to bring your entire skincare routine AND every other liquid you might need.
 For instance, you might not have room for shampoo and conditioner.
 But you can buy those at your destination.

 The rule of thumb: think about what you’re unwilling to sacrifice and pack those things first.
-As an example, my list of must-haves includes:
+As an example, below are my travel skincare must-haves.

 - Chemical exfoliant (AHA / BHA)